muvo4k/burst-converter/src/README.md

 ## Status

 1. Contains a function which list all directories & files (also subdirectories with subsequent files without git) aswell count function which counts all files it encounters
 1.1.
-Linux dirent.h, Windows FOLLOWS
+Linux dirent.h, Windows windows.h
 2. Program chooses directory based on the directory during execution:
     2.1 Conditional within the program checks if user is the right input directory if not: program exits ; if yes: program resumes